 Insight into whether Snq2 might inhibit Pdr5 directly via protein interaction comes from a previous study investigating an Snq2-dependent decrease in benomyl resistance imparted by PDR5 and YOR1 found evidence for a modest (1.5×) SNQ2 mRNA induction only in pdr5∆yor1∆, but not for either pdr5∆ or yor1∆, despite the fact that each of these single mutants showed increased benomyl resistance34.
 This result suggested the possibility that transporter genes can negatively influence one another by non-transcriptional means, and PDR5-mediated repression of Snq2 activity was hypothesized to result at least in part from a direct protein-protein interaction between Pdr5 and Snq234.
 This ‘direct repression’ model, in which heterodimerization of Pdr5 and Snq2 transporters draws subunits away from the homodimeric Snq2 complex and thereby reduces total efflux activity of Snq2, drew support from the observed homodimeric interactions of Pdr5, Snq2, and a heterodimeric interaction between Pdr5 and Snq2.
 Although the possibility that Snq2 can reciprocally inhibit Pdr5 has not been explored, the possibility of this mechanism is strongly suggested by the previous benomyl resistance study.

 We next further investigated whether the observed Pdr5-dependent decrease in fluconazole resistance provided by YOR1 might also be mediated by direct physical interactions.
-This model predicted a heterodimeric interaction between Pdr5 and Yor1.
-This model is made more plausible by the fact that Pdr5 and Yor1 are paralogs, and each can form a homodimer34,50.
-Because all known protein interaction-testing methods miss the majority of real interactions51, we tested for the model-predicted Pdr5-Yor1 interaction using two distinct protein interaction assays: MYTH34 and PCA50.
-All previously-known MYTH and PCA interactions amongst Pdr5, Snq2, and Yor1 were recovered by at least one of the MYTH or PCA assays we performed (Fig. 4F, S11, S12).
+This model predicted a heterodimeric interaction between Pdr5 and Yor1, and is made more plausible by the fact that Pdr5 and Yor1 are paralogs, and each can form a homodimer34,50.
+Because all known protein interaction-testing methods miss the majority of real interactions51, we re-tested for the model-predicted Pdr5-Yor1 interaction using two distinct protein interaction assays: MYTH34 and PCA50.
+All previously-known MYTH and PCA interactions amongst Pdr5, Snq2, and Yor1 were recovered in their corresponding assays (Fig. 4F, S11, S12).
 Although PCA (Fig. S11) did not detect the predicted Pdr5-Yor1 interaction, it was revealed by MYTH (Fig. 4F, S12).
 Given a much-higher baseline abundance of Pdr5 than Snq252, a ‘heterodimeric repression’ model is consistent with the prediction that negative influence of Snq2 by Pdr5 will be greater than negative influence of Pdr5 by Snq2 (I = -0.81 vs -0.25, Fig. 4B).
 This is because a greater proportion of Snq2 would be affected by each heterodimeric interaction than would Pdr5.
 Taken together, these experiments provide support for two different mechanisms whereby gene deletions can relieve Pdr5 inhibition, one in which deletion of four genes relieves PDR5 expression, and another in which deletion of snq2∆, yor1∆ or both can relieve direct physical inhibition of Pdr5 by Snq2 or Yor1.

 Discussion